jdx/arcanist-vscode/README.md

 # Formatting with arc lint

-Install the extension and set "jdxcode.arcanist-vscode" as your formatter and it will format with `arc lint`.
+Install the extension and set "jdxcode.arcanist-vscode" as your formatter and it will format with `arc lint`. (e.g.: `⌘⇧P > Format Document`)

 More features coming someday.